International Investment Bank

-Before our Associate joined this project, the control of governance, reporting, costs and delivery were not properly joined up across the business’ various locations.
+Before the Associate joined this project, the control of governance, reporting, costs and delivery were not properly joined up across the business’ various locations.
 In addition, resources in the Programme Management Office (PMO) were, in most cases, very junior and had little experience in controlling information for a programme this size (over 100 people).

 In addition, the monthly reports had a wide, high-level audience – including treasury officials from two countries – and the quality of these reports was often poor, mainly due to the fact that they were collated from all over the world and created using different systems, fonts, colours etc. Different time zones meant receipt time in the UK varied, and sometimes certain areas did not provide data in time for publication, which was typically on a tight deadline.
-This meant that meeting time was often taken up with criticising the actual delivery of the reports, rather than the information contained within.
+This meant that meeting time was often taken up with criticising the actual delivery of the reports, rather than assessing the information contained within.

 Most of the work involved creating a formal Delivery Diary that was published to each area, as well as producing a template for completing the information.
-Our Associate also worked to make the presentation of the report more uniform and inline with the business’ house style; cosmetic changes involved making sure all the fonts and colours used were the same, and checking details such as page numbering were correct.
+The Associate also worked to make the presentation of the report more uniform and in line with the business’ house style; cosmetic changes involved making sure all the fonts and colours used were the same, and checking details such as page numbering were correct.
 This seemingly simple task could only be done as a last review after all the constituent parts of the report had been collated – normally around 10pm on a Thursday night!

-Prior to our Associate’s arrival, communication across the bank’s various teams (development and business) was lacking.
+Prior to the Associate’s arrival, communication across the bank’s various teams (development and business) was lacking.
 Announcements would be made when key items were to be shared, but these were quite often only company-related and not programme-related, which led to crucial information being missed by certain teams.

-Our Associate instituted a process whereby the overall Programme Director spoke to the assembled programme staff on a regular basis.
-Our Associate explained and demonstrated the importance of regular communication, even if there was little new information to be shared.
+The Associate instituted a process whereby the overall Programme Director spoke to the assembled programme staff on a regular basis.
+The Associate explained and demonstrated the importance of regular communication, even if there was little new information to be shared.
 This stopped team members feeling they were being left out of the loop, and greatly boosted team and company morale.
 As well as diffusing important work information, it became a space for singling out achievers, and announcing events like birthdays, new births and personal news – this made the workplace a more cohesive and productive environment.

-Even the seemingly simple steps of making the Monthly Report’s style uniform and increasing cross-company communication saw a huge improvement to the bank’s efficiency, and made it much easier for our Associate to ensure successful delivery of the custody system.
+Even the seemingly simple steps of making the Monthly Report’s style uniform and increasing cross-company communication saw a huge improvement to the bank’s efficiency, and made it much easier for the Associate to ensure successful delivery of the custody system.
 More visible and actional governance plus a greater understanding of the lines of communication and stakeholder responsibility greatly improved the bank’s way of working and streamlined efficiency.